slimtim/movie-collection/readme.md

     php artisan serve
     ```
 2. Using Apache or Nginx:
-Configure your web server's document root to be the /public directory.
+* Configure your web server's document root to be the /public directory.
+* All files and directories within the `/storage` and the `/bootstrap/cache` directories should be made writable by your web server.

 ### Data
 If you ever want to reset the SQLite file to a pristine state, run this from the project root directory: